jmcconne100/lambda-faker-api/README.md

 ### Prerequisites

-- AWS Account with permissions for Lambda, ECR, S3, KMS, IAM, CodePipeline, and CodeBuild
+- AWS Account with permissions for Lambda, ECR, S3, KMS, IAM, and CodePipeline
 - GitHub repo with this code
 - A working GitHub → CodePipeline connection